Making Mexican-style black beans from scratch is surprisingly easy! This classic Mexican side dish is vegetarian and uses just a few ingredients.

 Pick over the beans to check for any stones, or beans that look bad.
 Then rinse thoroughly.

-Stir the beans from time to time, and make sure that the water is about ½ inch above the beans at all times.
+Stir the beans from time to time, and make sure that the water is about ยฝ inch above the beans at all times.
 Add more if it sinks below this level.

 You want the beans to be cooked all the way through and creamy.
 If they aren't ready after 2 hours, simmer a little longer, adding a bit more water if necessary.

-- The instructions are correct: you don't salt the beans until they are finished cooking!
-I could not believe this when I first tried the recipe, but it's true.
+- Don't salt the black beans until they are finished cooking: I could not believe this when I first tested the recipe, but it's true.
 Wait until they are done, then add the salt and simmer a little longer.
-I don't know how this works, but it does.
+If you salt the beans too early, they will absorb too much salt as they cook.

-- You can add other herbs and spices to suit your taste.
-If you like a little cumin, add it!
-If you want them spicy, cook up some chopped jalapeño or serrano peppers with the onion.
+- Add other Mexican herbs and spices to suit your taste: If you like a little cumin, add it!
+If you want the black beans spicy, cook up some chopped jalapeño or serrano peppers with the onion.

-- This recipe can be made with pinto beans and other types of Mexican beans.
-Cooking time may need to be adjusted.
+- Swap out the black beans for pinto beans and other types of Mexican beans: This same cooking method works well for all kinds of beans, the cooking time may need to be adjusted.

-- If you would like, you can substitute lard or bacon drippings when sautéing the onion.
+- Add lard or bacon drippings: If you would like, you can substitute lard or bacon drippings for the olive oil when sautéeing the onion to add more fat and creaminess.

 FAQ

 No, you can cook the beans without soaking them.
-Cook them low and slow for about 2 hours, and they turn out perfectly.
+Soaking black beans overnight causes them to absorb so much water that they can't absorb the flavors you're trying to infuse when you cook them.
+All the flavor and starches seep out of them.
+Cook them low and slow for about 2 hours, and they turn out perfectly, no soaking required!

-The trick to cooking these beans so they turn out creamy inside and not chalky is to use a little fat when cooking, (in this case, the olive oil used to sauté the onion) and to keep them covered with water by about ½ an inch at all times.
+The trick to cooking Mexican black beans so they turn out creamy inside and not chalky is to use a little fat when cooking, (in this case, the olive oil used to sauté the onion) and to keep them covered with water by about ยฝ an inch at all times.

-Black beans make a perfect side dish for so many Mexican recipes!
+Black beans make a perfect side dish for so many Mexican style recipes, or use them as a main dish, make tacos, the possibilities are endless!

-- Baked Eggs in Avocados with Chorizo and Queso Fresco or Chilaquiles Verdes with Fried Eggs and Chorizo make for a great Mexican brunch!
+- Serve with Baked Eggs in Avocados or Chilaquiles Verdes for a great Mexican style brunch!

-These recipes use canned black beans, or make black beans from scratch and put some aside so you can use them here!
+These recipes use canned black beans, or you can make Mexican black beans from scratch and put some aside so you can use them here!

 - Spicy Black Beans with Cheddar, Garlic, and Chipotle is a cross between dinner and dip and ready in 15 minutes, so how can you say no?